Crashedmind/openstem.com-gatsby-material-UI/content/Introducing-OpenStemKids.md

 ## Welcome
-OpenSTEMKids facilitates and promote STEM for children:
+OpenSTEMKids facilitates and promotes STEM for children:
 - Science
 - Technology
 - Engineering
 - Mathematics
-- (and we'll do some Art and Robotics too)
+- (and Art and Robotics too)